 During vacation breaks when classes are not in session F-1 students are eligible to work on campus for 40 hours per week.
 This is considered full-time employment in the United States.
 The work must be on-campus.

 The Lycoming College Center for Enhanced Academic Experiences Office assists students with internships, externships, choice of majors, career and industry interests, and graduate/professional school searches.
 Contact Center for Enhanced Academic Experiences for more information.
-Information on Optional Practical Training and Curricular Practical Training can be obtained in the International Student Services (ISS) office, 570-321-4111.
+Information on Optional Practical Training and Curricular Practical Training can be obtained in the Center for Enhanced Academic Experience Office.
 Note: Employment (either paid or unpaid) off campus is not allowed unless it is approved OPT or CPT.